jackshiels/LightSense/README.md

 }
 ```

-The smile was created with a byte array conversion of my images, rendered on the display with the SSD1306 graphics library:
+The smile was created with a char array conversion of my images, rendered on the display with the SSD1306 graphics library:

 ```
 const unsigned char smile [] PROGMEM = {